All Episodes

 But there's a I have a theory about generations.

-You say that generations train uh the generations that follow them.
+You say that generations train the generations that follow them.

-I don't think we've ever been to this point where we're being led by actual radicals who want to tear down the whole structure of the country is founded.
+I don't think we've ever been to this point where we're being led by actual radicals who want to tear down the whole structure of the country as founded.

-Now, there have been previous presidents uh that you would say were radicals.
+Now, there have been previous presidents that you would say were radicals.

-Wood Woodrow Wilson was one, uh, and FDR was radical uh in his own way, but you know what it when it came time to really defend the country, he did.
+But, you know, when it came time to really defend the country, he did.

 World War II, all the New Deal stuff was rotten and horrible, packing the court.

-Uh, but notice even after World War II got together with Churchill at Yalta and carved up the Eastern Eastern bloc and basically cemented the Soviet Union as an enemy, a communist power.
+But notice even after World War II, got together with Churchill at Yalta and carved up the Eastern Bloc and basically cemented the Soviet Union as an enemy, a communist power.

 But I don't think we've had anybody quite like this regime.

-And at some point, if there is an America still left, and I'm gonna let me weigh in on this.
+And at some point, if there is an America still left, let me weigh in on this.

-I, of course, uh have my optimistic flame burning at all times.
+I, of course, have my optimistic flame burning at all times.

 If it were true that every generation teaches the next generation, we would have ceased to exist as a country long ago.